weecology/forecasting-course/content/lessons/R-time-series-modeling/r_tutorial.md

 > * Plot the residuals

 * How do the residuals look?
-* Why do you think there might be a two year autoregressive component but not a one year?
+* Why do you think there might be a stronger two year autoregressive component that the one year component?